inlabru-org/fmesher/cran-comments.md

 This is a minor bugfix release.

-## Changes from 0.1.3 to 0.1.4
+## Changes from 0.1.4 to 0.1.5

-* C++ code refactor to work around `std::get<variant>()` lack of support for MacOS < 10.14.
-* Further C++ refactor towards std::unique_ptr use.
+* Minor R code bugfixes and speedups

-## R CMD check results for 0.1.4
+## R CMD check results for 0.1.5

 > checking installed package size ...
 NOTE
-    installed size is 11.7Mb
+    installed size is  7.2Mb
     sub-directories of 1Mb or more:
-      libs   9.8Mb
+      libs   5.3Mb

 This is the size of the C++ library after build&installation.

-## CRAN results for 0.1.3
+## CRAN results for 0.1.4

-Version: 0.1.3
+Version: 0.1.4
 Check: installed package size
 Result: NOTE
-     installed size is 8.3Mb
+    installed size is  8.9Mb
     sub-directories of 1Mb or more:
-     libs 6.4Mb
+      libs   7.0Mb
 Flavors: r-release-macos-arm64, r-release-macos-x86_64, r-oldrel-macos-arm64

-Version: 0.1.3
-Check: whether package can be installed
-Result: ERROR
-    Installation failed.
-Flavor: r-oldrel-macos-x86_64

 # revdepcheck results

-We checked 6 reverse dependencies (6 from CRAN), comparing R CMD check results across CRAN and dev versions of this package.
+We checked 9 reverse dependencies (8 from CRAN), comparing R CMD check results across CRAN and dev versions of this package.

  * We saw 0 new problems
  * We failed to check 0 packages